Mariners Sunday mailbag: Should Mitch Haniger shut it down for the rest of the season?

 Total: 12.6 WAR

-Both sides have benefitted from the trade so I’m could give it a B for both, which is better than most of my grades in journalism school.
+Both sides have benefitted from the trade so I could give it a “B” for both, which is better than most of my grades in journalism school.
 But the prospects generated for the Mariners by Segura, specifically Crawford, matter to this overall grade.
 So really, it’s an “incomplete” … a grade I also knew well in school.

 Why should I rank them when the WAR metric and Fangraphs searchable site is supposed to do that for me?
 Here’s a list of the shortstop and their contributed WAR to the Mariners in their time with Seattle.
 And also a few of my comments because I can’t help myself.